timescale/docs/tutorials/financial-tick-data/ingest-real-time-websocket-data.md

 TimescaleDB using a websocket connection.
 The tutorial sets up a data pipeline to ingest real-time data from our data partner, [Twelve Data][twelve-data].
-Twelve Data provides a number of different financial APIs, including stock, crypto, forex, ETFs, and more.
+Twelve Data provides a number of different financial APIs, including stock, cryptocurrencies, foreign exchanges, and ETFs.
 It also supports websocket connections in case you want to update your database frequently.
 With websockets, you need to connect to the server, subscribe to symbols, and you can start receiving data in real-time during market hours.